kheller18/data-structures-algorithms/questions/frontEnd.md

    + Meta tags consist of character encoding, title, or even description.

 2. What are some basic design elements?
-   + Line - a line mark made with any pen or brush or even any edge created when two shape meets
+   + `Line`: a line mark made with any pen or brush or even any edge created when two shape meets
-   + Size - it is the area occupied by one shape with the other
+   + `Size`: it is the area occupied by one shape with the other
-   + Texture- the surface of the shape - Smooth, soft, hard, glossy, and such
+   + `Texture`: the surface of the shape - Smooth, soft, hard, glossy, and such
-   + Color - The light reflected from the objects.
+   + `Color`: The light reflected from the objects.
 The three characteristics of color are hue, value, and the intensity.

 3. What is load balancing?
    + Load balancing is distribution of all the incoming network traffic all across the backend servers.